Syllabus for Media and Communication Studies C: Methods in Media and Communication Studies II

 Lectures, seminars and workshops are combined with individual and group work activities and assignments.

-The course is examined through active participation in compulsory activities, including individual and group-work assignments, and in written exam.
+The course is examined through active participation in compulsory activities, including individual and group-work assignments, and in oral and/or written exam.

 - Latest syllabus (applies from Autumn 2020)